alexbfree/thesis/src/chapter-5.md

   - Who has the power (you or them)?
 Provide a score for where the power lies with respect to data, where -5 = fully with them, 0 = balanced/equal, and +5 = fully with you.
   - How much do you trust the company?
 Provide a score for how much you trust the company, from 0 ('I wouldn't tell them anything') to 10 ('They can know whatever they like about me')
   - What things do you hope to find out?
-  - What things could you do with that data?
+  - What things could you do with the data you get back from this company?

 **Interview 2 (Privacy Policy Reviewing, Goal Setting and GDPR Request Initiation):**